cklb/pymoskito/docs/modules/index.rst

 automatically generated using PyMoskito's docstrings.

-Click the  "modules" (:ref:`modindex`) link in the top right corner to easily access any PyInduct module, or use this contens:
+Click the  "modules" (:ref:`modindex`) link in the top right corner to easily access any PyInduct module, or use this contents:

 .. toctree::
     :maxdepth: 2

     simulation_gui
     simulation_modules
+    simulation_core
     processing_gui
-    processing_modules
+    processing_core
     tools